User Tools

 3. 180deg rotation (or horizontal/vertical simultaneous reflection)

-Duplicates from the above 1. and 2. can be eliminated using the freedom 3. and 4. in the preceding subsection, respectively.
-We technically assume
+Duplicates from the above 1. and 2. can be eliminated by adopting the following technical constraints, respectively.

 • the largest row magic series is greater than the largest column magic series